cherryot02/SQL-Injections/INTRO.md

 # Introduction and Resources
 > [!IMPORTANT]
-> Please do not do this at home, this is just documentations of how I did the lab. <br />
+> Please do not do this at home, this is just documentation of how I did the lab. <br />
 > Also, I worked on this in early 2024. :sweat_smile:<br />

 ## SQL Injections